0xhaggis/Imperva_gzip_bypass/README.md

-# Imperva WAF POST Request Bypass
+# Imperva Web Application Firewall (WAF) POST Request Bypass
 Imperva-protected HTTP(S) servers are vulnerable to a trivial bypass that allows malicious POST payloads, such as unobfuscated SQL injection, to evade detection.

 ## To Exploit it
 Add the header `Content-Encoding: gzip` to your POST requests.
 Leave your POST data as-is.
 Don't encode it!
-That's it - you can put literally anything for the content encoding so long as the first four characters are `gzip`.
+That's it; you can put literally anything for the content encoding so long as the first four characters are `gzip`.
 Imperva just passes it through.

 You can do this in Burp by using the proxy's Match & Replace feature: